NVIDIA/nvtrust/guest_tools/ppcie-verifier/README.md

 Installation Instructions:

-Please elevate to Root User Privileges before installing the packages: (Note: This is needed to set the GPU ready state)
+Please elevate to Root User Privileges before installing the packages: (Note: This is necessary to set the GPU ready state)

          sudo -i